jhpyle/docassemble/_docs/fields.md

 `continue` means that **docassemble** will look for another question in the interview that might define the necessary variable.

-`refresh` re-runs the interview logic.
+`refresh` re-runs the [interview logic].
 It has much the same effect as refreshing the page in the browser.
 It is useful in multi-user interviews when the user is waiting for another user to finish entering information.
 It can also be useful in interviews that use